 We have a number of ways we communicate with you as a family.
-These include a weekly newsletter via Jinibara State School which can be accessed via the schools website www.jinibarass.eq.edu.au or subscribed through Australian Newsletters.
 Posters and brochures are available throughout the service and at the parent area, relating to a number of subjects such as health and nutrition, through to contact numbers for various community support groups.
 We provide these in a number of languages and can help with further contacts if you need them.